MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 ## Review what's changed since Office 2010

-To learn about the changes from Office 2010 to Office 365 ProPlus, review the update articles for each of the Office releases: [Changes in Office 2013](https://docs.microsoft.com/previous-versions/office/office-2013-resource-kit/cc178954%28v=office.15%29) and [Changes in Office 2016 for Windows](https://docs.microsoft.com/DeployOffice/office2016/changes-in-office-2016-for-windows-desktop).
+To learn about some of the changes since Office 2010, review the following articles: [Changes in Office 2013](https://docs.microsoft.com/previous-versions/office/office-2013-resource-kit/cc178954%28v=office.15%29) and [Changes in Office 2016 for Windows](https://docs.microsoft.com/DeployOffice/office2016/changes-in-office-2016-for-windows-desktop).

 For information about the new features available in Office 365 ProPlus, see [What's new in Office 365](https://support.office.com/article/95c8d81d-08ba-42c1-914f-bca4603e1426).
+For Office 2019, see [What's New in Office 2019](https://support.office.com/article/5077cbbe-0d94-44cc-b30e-654e37629b0c).

 ## Review the system requirements for Office 365 ProPlus

 Before upgrading to Office 365 ProPlus, verify that your client computers meet or exceed the minimum [system requirements](https://products.office.com/office-system-requirements).

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
-For more information, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623%28v=exchg.150%29.aspx) and [System Requirements for Office server products](https://products.office.com/office-system-requirements#Office-server-products-section).
+For more information, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623%28v=exchg.150%29.aspx) and [System Requirements for Office server products](https://products.office.com/office-system-requirements).

 ## Plan for Office 365